-In Feb 2018, the international prices increased due to increase in demand.
-Domestic market followed suit.
-In March, the rate of increase in the prices slowed down as Chinese ferro chrome prices decreased ahead of expected low tenders.
-Domestic market followed suit.
 In April the international prices decreased owing to the deteriorating Chinese stainless steel market which caused lowering of demand.
 Similar trends were observed in the domestic market.
 In May, international and domestic markets experienced price decrease owing to the decreased demand.
 In June, international prices increased by about 2% on account of improved demand for stainless steel in China and on domestic front, similar price trend followed.
 In July, international index price of ferro chrome declined on account of oversupply in the market.
 On domestic front, similar price trend was followed with prices declining as demand in China is weak, pushing domestic producers to lower prices.
 In August, international price of ferro chrome declined on account of lackluster demand in China.
 Further, due to increased production there is abundant supply of the commodity in China.
 However, on account of lower demand from stainless steel market, demand for the commodity has been impacted.
+In September, international price of ferro chrome declined on account of muted demand in China.
+On domestic front, prices increased owing to firm demand and low inventory.